blackJJW/myblog2/content/multi-crypto-trading-tool/dev-logs/topBarMenu.md

 title = "7.
 Topbar Menu"
 type = "dev-log"
 tags = [
-  "react", "react-bootstrap", "tsx",
-  "frontend", "ui", "navigation", "layout", "auth", "component", "access_control"
+  "react", "react-bootstrap", "tsx", "component", "navigation", "layout", "access-control", "auth", "conditional-rendering", "frontend", "ui"
 ]
+weight = 7
 +++

 In this section, I'll explain how I implemented the topbar menu.
 I implemented this menu to test and operate various functions between backend and the worker services.